devamlani35/GGG/README.md

 #### First model used for computational ease, determines whether a pest is detected
 #### This model is loosely based on AlexNet
 #### TODO: Implement and optimize second model to locate the pest within a camera frame
+## Expansions/modifications:
+#### Hyperparameters can be adjusted and finetuned for different object detection tasks
+#### Model can be adjusted for multi-class classification